steffjenl/laravel-azure-blob-storage/README.md

 Microsoft Azure Blob Storage integration for Laravel's Storage API

 This package uses the new azure storage blob package and extends the AzureBlobStorageAdapter package for specific Laravel functions.
-You can also use this on non orther frameworks with Flysystem Filesystem.
+You can also use this on frameworks with Flysystem Filesystem support.

 # Installation